Step 1: Register to attend a New Student Orientation session

 The videos below will answer:

-- How will I work with an academic advisor at USC-Columbia?
+- What is advising, and how will I work with an advisor during my college career?

-- What are the components of a USC-Columbia degree, and what is the Carolina Core?
+- What are the components of a degree, and what is the Carolina Core?

 - What should I do to prepare for orientation advising?

-Part 1: How will I work with an advisor at USC-Columbia?
+Part 1: What is advising, and how will I work with an advisor during my college career?

-Part 2: What are the components of a USC-Columbia degree, and what is the Carolina Core?
+Part 2: What are the components of a degree, and what is the Carolina Core?

 Step 4: Complete the Math Placement Test